Back to Silas S. Brown's home page

 As with many films, M3GAN contains elements designed to appeal to multiple demographics---from cultural references more fitting to an older audience (and references to real-world recurrent neural networks---they employed Alex Kauffmann as a technical consultant) to dance moves that became a youth social media sensation---and surveys showed some bias toward teen and young adult viewers having the most positive opinions although without entirely excluding others.
 No survey was able to poll people with various conditions as it can be more difficult to obtain large enough sample sizes, but I believe I have seen sufficient individual cases for a rough qualitative idea.

 - Cady is a child recovering from both a trauma and a major change of environment and routine.
 She is also twice implied in the script to be neurodivergent ("children with specific learning differences" and "kids who think outside the box"), she does behave consistently with some children on the autism spectrum and she has a special skill revealed at the climax.
+(The second film has less emphasis on Cady but does take her further.)

 - M3GAN herself is portrayed as a sentient character who is dumped into a world she doesn't understand, and left to figure things out for herself because Gemma is unable to give her as much support as she wants.
 You might notice the incidental music during the scene with the butterfly: this isn't plot apprehension, it's sympathy with someone who's trying to understand a confusing world.
 Nevertheless she gains confidence (albeit misdirected), and some autistic youths who like roleplay have found roleplaying the M3GAN character provides a reduced-stress framework to practice coping and empathetic communication (so long as the roleplay is limited to her non-murderous side)---it might also make a useful mental model for dealing with one's own emotions when they want a more 'detached' approach to this (just as the first Inside Out film personified emotions as characters at a control panel in the mind, a M3GAN roleplay allows them to be treated as unexpected emergent simulations within the circuitry).

-- Gemma acquires a major new responsibility and it takes her most of the film to realise how to handle it correctly (the incidental music for the scene where she finally makes up with Cady is titled "True Guardian").
-Many young fans figuratively throw Gemma under a bus when they want to argue "M3GAN is not the real villain"---they realise Gemma didn't give M3GAN enough support (after all that was called out in the script) but they may stop short of realising that Gemma too was under pressure and a more appropriate "real villain" would be the corporate system which created that pressure, personified in David (who doesn't survive the last act); a few fans do however sympathise with Gemma's struggle as well.
+- Gemma acquires a major new responsibility and it takes her most of the first film to realise how to handle it correctly (the incidental music for the scene where she finally makes up with Cady is titled "True Guardian").
+This is taken further in the second film's scenes of Gemma and M3GAN reconciling.

 - Lydia the therapist is depicted as meaning well but slow to figure out how to reach Cady, making several mistakes that unsettle her.
 Anyone who has been through imperfect therapy or misdiagnosis and/or general sluggishness in the medical system is likely to relate to these events and perhaps wish they had a M3GAN to jump-scare their therapist into paying more attention when necessary.
-(Sensibly the therapist is spared from the final rampage and it is shown their mistakes are unintentional.)
+(Sensibly the therapist is spared from the rampage and it is shown their mistakes are unintentional.)

 - Cole has a very near miss with death, and some fans with traumatic backgrounds have identified with him as a result (they were wise to show M3GAN in the process of providing him with closure during first full trailer of the second film).